samuelfchen/rda-1/README.md

 <img src="docs/image/rda_logo.png" align="right" height="128">

-Recursive Delimited Array, or RDA, is a standard file format for storing and transporting structured data as text.
+Recursive Delimited Array, or RDA, is a standard text file format for storing and transporting structured data in a text string.

 Unlike XML and JSON, the RDA format is **schema-less** and is for **generic data**, meaning the same RDA file (aka "RDA container") can be used to store any type of data, of any structure, from any application.